‘Vanderpump Rules’ Star Jax Taylor Throws Shade At Kim Kardashian On Twitter And Twitter Reacts Badly

 “She is actually using her celebrity to help,” added another.

-A third fan pointed out that they were equally annoyed by the “atrocious wedding” between Taylor and his wife, Brittany Cartwright, which recently aired on an episode of Vanderpump Rules after the cast was seen arriving to Kentucky and preparing for the event with one another.
+A third fan pointed out that they were equally annoyed by the “atrocious wedding” between Taylor and his wife, Brittany Cartwright, which recently aired on an episode of Vanderpump Rules after the cast was seen arriving in Kentucky and preparing for the event together.

 Throughout the many wedding-related episodes, fans online fumed over the way in which Bravo seemed to be dragging out the moments that led up to the couple’s ceremony.